SachdevaVansh/App_Github_Actions/README.md

-## This is Prjoect to automate the Push and Pull requests using the Github Actions
+## This is Prjoect to automate the Push and Pull requests using the Github Actions.